 It is alarming to note that 40% of people in the UK regularly skip routine visits to the dentist as a consequence of rising costs.
 A research was conducted in this regard by the private medical insurance provider, Simplyhealth.
 Apparently, about one in four Brits consider the dental care a “luxury” rather than a necessity.
 The study also revealed that people not only avoid the dentist due to the fact that it is expensive, but that they are also ignorant about what exactly a dentist can do for them and therefore do not take their children for dental check-ups often enough.

-The study was carried out among 10,000 adults and the findings of the survey were as follows: - - One in four have dodged the dentist’s chair for 18 months
+- One in four have dodged the dentist’s chair for 18 months

 - One in nine hasn’t been to a dentist for more than nine years